Ms Roanna Althia John

 vi) 04 April 2017

-d) did not undertaken and/or record undertaking a Child Protection visit after 4 April 2017.
+d) did not undertake and/or record undertaking a Child Protection visit after 4 April 2017.

-a) did not record information relating to the Child Protection visits undertaken on:
+a) did not record adequate information relating to the Child Protection visits undertaken on:

 i) 18 January 2017